procrastinate-org/procrastinate/docs/howto/defer.rst

     $ procrastinate defer my_module.my_task '{"a": 1, "b": 2}'

-If the task is not registered, but you want to launch it anyway:
+If the task is not registered, but you want to defer it anyway:

 .. code-block:: console